facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

     </div>
     ```

-We can also wrap line numbers with with a link and anchor them so you can click line numbers and be taken to said line
+We can also wrap line numbers with with a link and inject anchors so you can click line numbers and be taken to said
-number.
+line.
 To do this, `anchor_linenums` must be enabled and then a prefix should be provided via `line_anchors`, just like
 `line_spans`, `line_anchors` will produce an ID in the form `prefix-x-y` where `x` is a unique number for the code block
 and `y` is the line number.
 If you wish to not have the line numbers clickable, and just have the anchors inserted,
 you can omit enabling `anchor_linenums`.